spencertipping/ni/doc/cheatsheet_perl.md

   * For example:
       * `$ ni 1p'[hi, there]'` returns `hi	there` on a single tab-separated line:
       * `$ ni 1p'r [hi, there]'` prints `ARRAY(0x7fa31dbc5b60)`.

+## Basic Perl Syntax

+### Data Types

+Perl has a relatively small number of data types, and for the purpose of this cheatsheet you really only need to know about these three:

+* Scalars -- numbers, strings
+* Arrays -- Arrays are written with parentheses
+* Hashes --
+* References: References are in fact just a special type of scalar used to refer to one of the other data types
+  * Array references are written inside square brackets
+  * Hash references are written inside curly braces

+### Sigils

+Perl variables are indexed with "sigils" to signify their type.
+This can be a little tricky for Perl beginners, so let's review quickly.

+* `$x` is a scalar (a number, string, or reference to one of the other types).
+* `@x` is an array.
+* `$x[0]` is a scalar (its sigil is `$`), whose value is the first element of the array `@x`.
+Perl knows that you're referring to an the array `@x` because you're indexing with square brackets.
+* `%h` is a hash.
+* `$h{"bar"}` is a scalar (its sigil is `$`), and it is the value of `%h` associated with the key `"bar"`.
+Perl nows you're referring to the hash `%h` because you're indexing it with curly braces.
+* Because sigils make the langauge very explicit, it is possible (though not advisable) to have a hash `%u`, an array `$u`, and a scalar `$u`, which have nothing to do with each other.
+* `foo` (without a preceding sigil) is called a "bareword."
+There are Parsing rules for barewords are If there is a function with no arguments called `foo`,

+### Caveats

+* There are no key errors and no index errors in Perl
+* If you try to reference a key or index that does not exist, the hash or array will automatically create
+* If you try to operate on an undefined value, it will define itself to be compatible with the operation you use and default to zero, the empty string, the empty array/hash, etc.

+### Lexical scoping

+Perl is lexically scoped; in general, when using `ni`, you will want to prefix every variable you define within a Perl mapper as scoped to the block, using the keyword `my`, as in `$ ni n10 p'my $x = 0; r $x'`

+The exception to this rule is for variables defined within a begin block.
+In this case `my` is not used at all.
+See: `$ ni n10 p'^{$x = 0} $x += 1; r $x'`.

+### Refernce Basics

+* To convert an object to a reference, use a backslash.
+* Example: `my $x = "nice ref!"; my $xref = \$x; r $xref` will print something like `SCALAR(0x7fc809a8ed20)`.
+* To convert a reference back to a particular value type, wrap the reference in curly braces and prepend with the correct sigil.
+* Example: `$ ni 1p'my $x = "nice ref!"; my $xref = \$x; r ${$xref}'` prints `nice ref!`.
+* The curly braces are not always necessary, so you may also see confusing-at-first-blush compound sigils, as in: `$ ni 1p'my $x = "nice ref!"; my $xref = \$x; r $$xref'` which also prints `nice ref!`.
+* Dereferencing is time-consuming and can significantly degrade performance when used carelessly.

 ## Field Selection